VIFF Review: The Face of an Angel

 Next, in Purgatory, he becomes lost and stalled, trying to find meaning in the story and meeting a young student who helps him connect with the city and decide how to break the story.
 He does a shit load of cocaine and is plagued by visions and dreams, most of which end in his violent death.

 Yeah, it’s a bit weird.
 Don’t get me wrong; it’s not bad.
 I’m not entirely convinced that it’s good either, though.
-Daniel Bruhl is good, especially in the sections of the film where his own demons torture him, and Cara Delevigne is pretty much spot-on as the young student who guides him through the city.
+Daniel Bruhl is good, especially in the sections of the film where his demons torture him, and Cara Delevigne is pretty much spot-on as the young student who guides him through the city.
 It’s hard to say if she’s a good actress because she’s pretty much spot-on casting for this role, but she’s one to watch regardless.

 There are plenty of things that make this movie worth seeing.
-The press corps in Sienna is an amazing group of characters, the cinematography is fantastic, and there are some good central performances.
+The press corps in Sienna is an amazing group of characters, the cinematography is fantastic, and there are some excellent central performances.
 I’m not sure I am entirely on board with the movie telling the story of a director trying to adapt a story concept, but it’s interesting, and you probably haven’t seen anything quite like it lately.

 The film doesn’t quite reach its lofty goals, though.
-For all the “I need to tell a story about love, and we need to remember the victim” talk, the film spends 99% of its time focused on Thomas and his demons as he figures that out rather than actually focusing on love or remembering the victim.
+For all the “I need to tell a story about love, and we need to remember the victim” talk, the film spends 99% of its time focused on Thomas and his demons as he figures that out rather than focusing on love or remembering the victim.